What Food Goes With Pinot Grigio Wine

-Varieties from New Zealand and South Australia still hold the signature ‘zing’ we recognize in traditional Pinot Grigio.
+Varieties from New Zealand and South Australia still hold the signature ‘zing’ we recognise in traditional Pinot Grigio.

-But they feature more tropical flavours and more complexity than their Italian and French counterparts.
+But they feature more tropical flavours and are more complex than their Italian and French counterparts.

 Pinot Gris from Alsace is a lot sweeter than Italian Pinot Grigio.

 Although it’s made from Pinot Gris grapes, North-Eastern winemakers in France have a slightly different process.